Sanzō Nosaka: Early life and education

 After attending the Far Eastern People's Conference in the Soviet Union, Nosaka returned to Japan in 1922, and helped found the Japanese Communist Party (JCP) that same year.
 Nosaka was more secretive about his relationship with the Communist Party than he had been in Britain, and kept his membership a secret from Bunji Suzuki and other moderate labour leaders.
 After his return, Nosaka worked as a trade unionist and editor of the JCP's official newspaper, Musansha Shimbun.

-Because of his activities within the Communist Party (which was illegal in Japan), Nosaka, like many communists in Japan, was arrested (twice in his case), interrogated, and tortured by the Kenpeitai, but he was released after short periods both times.
+Because of his activities within the Communist Party (which was illegal in Japan), Nosaka, like many communists in Japan, was arrested (twice in his case), interrogated, and tortured by the Kempeitai, but he was released after short periods both times.
 Nosaka was first arrested in 1923, and released within a year.
 After his release, Nosaka became more active within the Japanese labor movement.
 In March 1928, the Japanese police began a campaign to harass and destroy the JCP, beginning with the May 15 Incident.
 After his second arrest in 1929, Nosaka spent two years in jail.
 He was released in 1931 on the grounds of illness.
 The short lengths of Nosaka's arrests aroused suspicion among other Japanese communists that Nosaka had given important information to the Japanese secret police, but these suspicions were never acted upon.